Hospitals In Northwest Indiana Struggle With Increased Wait Times And Influx Of Patients As COVID Cases Rise

-CBS 2’s Asal Rezaei visited Saint Mary Hospital in Hobart for more on the latest numbers.READ MORE: Blackhawks Announce Settlement With Kyle Beach, Who Claims He Was Sexually Abused By Former Video Coach Brad Aldrich In 2010
+CBS 2’s Asal Rezaei visited Saint Mary Hospital in Hobart for more on the latest numbers.READ MORE: 1 Dead, Firefighter Among 3 People In Critical Condition After Apartment Building Fire In Belmont Central

 Emergency rooms were so packed that one woman said she’s been waiting since 2 a.m. – others even longer.